bilgino/angularforddd/README.md

 **» REST, HATEOAS & CO.**<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses all layers (data flows up and down the stack).
-If the domain layer has been replicated to the client-side, we possibly need to transform the server response schema to a complex domain model:
+If the domain layer has been replicated to the client-side, we may need to transform the server response schema to a complex domain model:

 ![](src/assets/images/Mapper_Response.png)

 For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
 However, mapping hyperlinks to a client-side domain model is not possible!
-When consuming REST APIs, very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
-If the applied HATEOAS implementation forms interconnected hyperlinks, then it constrains the user interface to incorporate with the REST API in a synchronous way.
+In addition to consuming REST APIs very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
+If the applied HATEOAS implementation pattern forms interconnected hyperlinks in a response object, it would limit the user interface to incorporate with the REST API in a synchronous way.
 UX designers usually don't model their interaction, navigation and screen patterns around HATEOAS.
-Furthermore, the Angular router engine doesn't comply with the URI templates of the HATEOAS response schema.
+Furthermore, the Angular router engine doesn't comply well with the URI templates of HATEOAS patterns.
 HATEOAS has its advantages as well as disadvantages.
-If possible, avoid HATEOAS for Angular SPA applications!
+Even though the router in Angular complies with the navigatorial behaviour of hypermedia, you should avoid HATEOAS APIs for Angular SPA applications!

 **» Domain model**<br/>